kyrylo/multitrap/README.md

 Currently, the library doesn't achieve the goal.
 I want to make the gem
 unobtrusive: the user installs it and it "just works".
 However, it's not possible due to a limitation of MRI.
-If you earlier have defined traps and then require Multitrap, it discards your callback previous older callback.
+If you earlier had defined traps and then required Multitrap, it would discard your previously defined callbacks.

 ```ruby
 trap('INT') do